inrupt/solid-client-js/docs/README.md

 OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-### recommonmark
+### myst-parser

-The documentation uses [recommonmark](https://github.com/readthedocs/recommonmark/), which is under the MIT License:
+The documentation uses [myst-parser](https://github.com/executablebooks/myst-parser), which is under the MIT License:

-The MIT License (MIT)
+MIT License

-Copyright (c) 2014 Steve Genoud
+Copyright (c) 2020 ExecutableBookProject

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal